 Biogas, also known as renewable natural gas (RNG) or biomethane, is natural gas or methane produced from organic materials such as wastewater treatment plants, landfills, or agricultural crops, by anaerobic digestion.
 Because biogas is chemically identical to the fossil-fuel derived natural gas, it can be used in existing natural gas distribution systems and must be compressed or liquified for use in vehicles.

 Locally, Hawaii Gas opened the first renewable wastewater biogas facility in late 2018 at the Honouliuli Wastewater Treatment Plant in Ewa Beach.

 Plug-in electric vehicles use rechargeable onboard batteries to store from the electrical grid or rooftop solar to power one or more on-board electric motors.
 Plug-in hybrid vehicles can use both the onboard battery as well as a gasoline backup, while full battery electric vehicles only have the battery and no gasoline backup.
 These battery electric vehicles produce no tailpipe emissions but do have upstream emissions associated with the production of electricity.

 However, even with the electric grid as it is today, EVs are still more environmentally friendly to fuel than their gas-powered counterparts.
 Under Hawaii’s average 2019 electricity grid mix, an EV operating in the state released only 37% of the per-mile emissions of an average 22mpg gas car.
 On islands with more renewable integration, that number is even lower.

 Many people can conveniently charge their electric vehicles at home, by plugging it in overnight and topping off the battery.
-However, for those living in multi-unit dwellings like apartments or condominiums may need to rely more heavily on the public charging network is important.
+However, those living in multi-unit dwellings like apartments or condominiums may need to rely more heavily on the public charging network.

 EVs in Hawaii